 Our den during Kalimpong travel.
-A Victorian architecture bungalow located 5 KMs away from the Kalimpong city center.
+A Victorian architecture bungalow located 5 KMs away from the Kalimpong city centre.
 Drove Zoomcar, so access to the property and parking was not an issue.
 The villa is on an acre of land.
 The property has ample greenery and a fruit garden.
 A perfect setup for a garden picnic with adjacent kitchen access.
 But there was no seating arrangement inside the lawn.

 The duplex bungalow has three bedrooms and can accommodate up to 6 guests.
 The fireplace in the living area is a plus.
 We had kids in the group, and they enjoyed themselves equally inside the bungalow and in the outside garden.
 Privacy is not an issue.
 There were no ceiling fans or air-conditioner.
 But the stand fan for each room was more than enough during October.

-The fish pond in the property lacks maintenance.
+The fish pond inside the property lacks maintenance.
 Unfortunately, there is no power backup too.
 Work is needed on the carpentry part to take care of the jammed doors of the bedroom and toilet.
 Wooden beds squeak a lot to wake you up in the middle of the night.

 The food available was delicious but was very expensive for a homestay.
 For example, a tea will cost you INR 50, or a roti will cost you INR 20.
 Though being a homestay, caretakers do not allow guests to cook themselves.
 We mostly had dinner at the homestay, so we did not mind the limitations.
 Buying from the menu is the only option.
 A few insects, spiders, and cockroaches inside the house made us nervous as we had crawling kids.
 Yet, this is one of the best homestays in the town.
 The tariff for the whole bungalow is INR 8000 per night, excluding taxes.
 For booking, log in to Airbnb or WhatsApp owner: +1 352 2815062.